 logging back in: on my terms

-For a long time, I was stuck in a cycle of depression.
-Endlessly scrolling through apps, watching the world go by.
+For a long time, I was stuck endlessly scrolling through apps, watching the world go by.

 Social media can be a nonstop stream of entertainment but it’s also a constant comparison game.
 Not just about your appearance, but where everyone else seems to be in life.